Veterinary Oversight of Antimicrobial Use in Animals in Canada

 Who we are working with

-The Canadian Veterinary Medical Association (CVMA), along with other stakeholders, have been engaging with the Veterinary Drug Directorate about these changes and will continue to support these actions with ongoing engagement and communication.
+The Canadian Veterinary Medical Association (CVMA), along with the Canadian Animal Health Institute (CAHI) and other stakeholders, have been engaging with Health Canada's Veterinary Drugs Directorate about these changes and will continue to support these actions with ongoing engagement and communication.